flowforfrank/csserver/README.md

 - Console shortcut must be on F2, alternatively you can change the `consoleShortcut` property inside `config.js`
 - If the game fails to run, check the `rootPath` property inside `config.js`
 - Add optional params inside `config.js`, they will be copied to the clipboard for you to paste into the console after the match starts

+## Implementation

+If you would like to read more about the implementation, the tutorial is available on [webtips.dev](https://www.webtips.dev/writing-a-server-starter-cli-for-csgo-with-javascript)